Friday, 17 June 2016

-All we could find was a strange assemblage of antique horse-drawn caravans in a field, a couple with cars parked outside.
-There was no sign of people or a shower block, and the caravan at the entrance, which may have been the reception office, was locked.
+All we could find was a strange assemblage of antique horse-drawn caravans in a field, some with cars parked outside.
+There was no sign of people or a shower block, and the caravan at the entrance, which may or may not have been the reception office, was locked.

 Mystified, we went to the épicerie across the way and asked the shopkeeper, who pointed back to where we had come from.

 For lack of any other ideas, we put up our tent between two caravans and crawled inside, just in time for a violent thunderstorm to crash over us.
 Then the sun came out hotly before another burst of rain.

 Later, when we were sitting on a log next to our tent, a car came crawling up and stopped.
 It contained the manager of the camping ground (yes, it was indeed the camping ground) and his Asian wife.
 We explained that we had already taken the liberty of installing ourselves, and he said, “But where is your tent?”